History of Some Interesting Dishes of India

 - Vada Pav

 Kebabs are very popular in the Middle East and also loved by Indians.
 It was invented in the Medieval Era of Turkey.
-According to the legend the travelling soldiers wanted to save meat and that is why they cut small pieces of meat, grilled them and ate them with bread.
+According to the legend, the traveling soldiers wanted to save meat and that is why they cut small pieces of meat, grilled them and ate them with bread.
 The dish has become popular all over the world today.
+You should try this one of the interesting dishes of India.

 - Tandoori Chicken